stanislawpolanski/MalopolskaRailNetwork/MalopolskaRailNetwork/Documents/FinalDataSetAgreement.md

 # Final dataset agreement
 ## Assumptions
 Final dataset should include both railways and stations and their relations.
 It will be three datasets.
 On of stations (with locations - those will represent relationships between stations and railways), railway units and another of railways.
+Abbreviations:
++ PK - primary key
++ FK - foreign key
 ### Geometries
 Id - key
 Value - geometries